tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 or `ProcessProposal`).
 There are two main reasons why the Application may want to do this:

 * *Avoiding invalid transactions in blocks*.
-  In order to be sure that the block does not contain *any* invalid transaction, there is usually no way other than fully executing the transactions in the block as though it was the *decided* block.
+  In order to be sure that the block does not contain *any* invalid transaction, there may be no way other than fully executing the transactions in the block as though it was the *decided* block.
 * *Quick `FinalizeBlock` execution*.